csheahan/NumberTheoryProblems/README.md

 Number Theory Problems
 ======================

+If you wish to contribute, be sure to check out the [docs](Docs/README.md)

 This is simply a side project to practice 3 things:
 - GUI programming: I am interested in being able to make nice, intuitive, and easy designs to act as front ends to my projects.
 I'm hoping this project can